ZWO ASIAIR Plus Review

 Guiding

 In my experience, the autoguiding feature of the ASIAIR Plus worked flawlessly, each and every time.
-Keep in mind, I was shooting with a very forgiving wide-field telescope and full-frame camera.

 The tool is extremely easy to navigate and run.
-Once your guide camera is connected and you have entered in the focal length of your guide scope, expect a quick calibration run and reliable autoguiding throughout the night.
+Once your guide camera is connected and you have entered the focal length of your guide scope, expect a quick calibration run and reliable autoguiding throughout the night.

 The guiding tool allows you to dither your images between each exposure, which (along with calibration frames) is extremely important for capturing quality data to integrate.
-In case you couldn’t tell from the image below, yes, the ASIAIR supports multi-star guiding.

 The Guiding Tool.